Lalit2109/appGateway/README.md

 ### 2. Configure Azure Pipeline

 1. Import the pipeline (`azure-pipelines.yml`) into your Azure DevOps project
-2. Update the service connection names in the pipeline YAML if different
+2. **Create Service Principal Connections**: Create service connections for each environment:
+   - `SPN-dev` - Service Principal for dev environment
+   - `SPN-staging` - Service Principal for staging environment
+   - `SPN-prod` - Service Principal for prod environment
+   - Each SPN needs `Contributor` role on the respective App Gateway resource group
-3. **Configure Approval**: The pipeline includes an approval stage.
+3. **Configure Approval**: The pipeline includes an approval stage with 15-minute timeout.
 You may need to:
    - Set up approval policies in Azure DevOps (Project Settings → Pipelines → Approvals)
    - Configure who can approve pipeline runs
+   - Approval will automatically reject after 15 minutes if not approved
 4. (Optional) Create a Variable Group named `AppGateway-Config` for sensitive values

 ### 3. Ensure Backend Pools and Settings Exist